 - How does this artwork merge different cultures?

-- How does the mood/emotions different from this artwork to Fragonard’s version?
+- How are the mood/emotions different from this artwork to Fragonard’s version?

 - Why do you think this artist choose to depict this artwork as a sculpture?